sikher/igurbani/README.md

 		Done, without errors.

 5. Finally, please modify `config.json` to have the correct API endpoint.
-To use the official GurbaniDB API change this to the following (with a trailing slash /):
+To use the official GurbaniDB API you should leave it as the default (with a trailing slash /):

 		{"api":"http://api.sikher.com/"}